shreeparab1890/Heart-Attack-Analysis-Prediction-Accuracy-85.24/README.md

      - random_forest  :  80.32786885245902

 ## Conclusion:
-The Optimized KNN for K=14 works best for the above scenario.
+The Optimized KNN for K=14 works best with the accuracy of 85.24 for the above scenario.